 Writers are warriors of words.
-You fight for injustice and equality for every person—for your mother, father, siblings, friends, neighbors, nation, or yourself.
+You fight for injustice and equality for everyone—your mother, father, siblings, friends, neighbors, nation, or yourself.

 Table of Contents

 - 11 Reasons Why Being A Writer Is Awesome

 - 1. You become a warrior of words.